 Session Trumpet player with UK Top 10 album credits and Track of the Week credits on numerous UK radio stations including Kerrang Radio and BBC Radio.
 Appeared live with Brenda Edwards (ITV’s The X-Factor), Jordan Lee Davies (BBC’s The Voice), Rick Guard (Belgian Radio 2 Zomerhit Award winner) and British breakthrough rap artist E.N.V.

-I’m Nick – UK-based trumpet-player, horn arranger and remote session specialist trusted by artists who want more than just ‘good enough’.
-I bring feel, instinct and attention to detail – whether your track needs subtle and cinematic or bold and punchy.
+I’m Nick – UK-based trumpet player, horn arranger and remote session specialist trusted by artists who want more than just ‘good enough’.
+Described as 'versatile', 'technically gifted' and 'very professional' I bring feel, instinct and attention to detail – whether your track needs subtle and cinematic or bold and punchy.

 I’ve shared stages with British breakthrough rap artist E.N.V., TV’s Brenda Edwards and award-winning singer Rick Guard.
 My recording credits include Manchester’s rising stars Hi Sienna and Demons of Ruby Mae plus Wolverhampton’s The Lines – real bands, real records, no presets, no compromise.